data-gymnasia/courses/content/programming-in-python/content.md

 ---
 > id: step-146

 Turns out, you were right.
 The first few hits pertain to a package called _{code.language-python}spotipy_.
 You check out [the docs](https://spotipy.readthedocs.io/en/latest/) and find that you can install the package by running _pip install spotipy_.
 Since _{code}pip_ is a [command line](gloss:command-line) tool, this is something you should run from the terminal.

-Note: if you're working in a Jupyter notebook, you can send code from a cell to the command line by prepending an exclamation point:
+_Note_: if you're working in a Jupyter notebook, you can send code from a cell to the command line by prepending an exclamation point:

     pre: code.language-python
       | !pip install spotipy